OfficeDev/office-js-docs-pr/docs/quickstarts/word-quickstart.md

 3. Add some text to the document and then select the text that you've added.

-4. Scroll to the bottom of the task pane and choose the **Run** link to set the color of the selected range to red.
+4. Scroll to the bottom of the task pane and choose the **Run** link to set the color of the selected text to red.

     ![Screenshot of the Word application with the task pane add-in loaded](../images/word-quickstart-addin-1c.png)